20shubhi/Load-Forecasting-using-Machine-learning/README.md

 # Load-Forecasting-using-Machine-learning
-In the project focused on electrical load forecasting, extensive analysis of load patterns was conducted to understand the underlying trends and variations.
-Subsequently, Machine Learning (ML) models were selected based on their suitability for predicting future load demands with high accuracy.
-The chosen models for this task were the Linear Regression Modeland the Decision Tree Model.
+The project focused on Electrical Load Forecasting, extensive analysis of load patterns was conducted to understand the underlying trends and variations.
+Subsequently, the Machine Learning (ML) Linear Regression model was selected based on its suitability for predicting future load demands with high accuracy.
+The electrical load was considered for Delhi city and the dataset was extracted from the Government of Delhi website.
+Also, a comparative study was done to check the accuracy of the forecasting prediction.
+Approximately 75-80% of the predicted ML result was linear to the forecasted result of the Delhi Governmet.
+Python's matplotlib library was also used for the result visualization.